GuniDH/Game-Of-Life-Genetic-Algorithm/README.md

 ## Overview

-This project implements a **Genetic Algorithm (GA) to optimize initial configurations** in **Conway’s Game of Life**.
+This project implements a **Genetic Algorithm to optimize initial configurations** in **Conway’s Game of Life**.
 The goal is to evolve an initial pattern that remains **alive and dynamic for as long as possible** before stabilizing.

 The algorithm uses **evolutionary principles** such as:
 - **Selection** (Roulette selection based on fitness)